 How we store and secure information that we collect

-All information Australian Family Lawyers receives from its customers is protected by our secure server.
-Australian Family Lawyers’ secure server software encrypts all customer information before it is sent to us.
-Furthermore, all of the customer data Australian Family Lawyers collected is secured against unauthorised use or access.
+All information Australian Family Lawyers receives from its customers is stored via our Customer Relationship Manager.
+All of the customer data Australian Family Lawyers collects is secured against unauthorised use or access and password protected.
 Credit card information is not stored by us on our servers.

 How long we keep information

 How long we keep information we collect about you depends on the type of information, as described in further detail below.
 After such time, we will either delete or anonymise your information or, if this is not possible (for example, because the information has been stored in backup archives), then we will securely store your information and isolate it from any further use until deletion is possible.

 Account information: We may retain your account information for a minimum of seven (7) years from the later of the date on which the information was received or the file was opened .
 We also retain some of your information as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
 Where we retain information for Service improvement and development, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Services, not to specifically analyse personal characteristics about you.

 Marketing information: If you have elected to receive marketing emails from us, we retain information about your marketing preferences for a reasonable period of time.
 We retain information derived from cookies and other tracking technologies for a reasonable period of time from the date such information was created.

 Details are only supplied to a third party supplier when it is required by law, for goods or services which you have purchased or to protect Australian Family Lawyers copyright, trademarks and other legal rights.